HermanL02/WarwickUniversity-Notes/202309/Lab 5.md

 ![[Pasted image 20231130205751.png]]
 # Question 3
 ## Explanation
 The give Python program imports the Scapy lib and manage every sniffed packet pkt, to check if it is ICMP echo request.
-If so, it
+If so, it sends a spoofed ICMP echo response by exchange  the source address and the destination address.
+In this experient, I
 ![[Pasted image 20231130211152.png]]